boltops-tools/lono/docs/_includes/lookup-common.md

 ## Params and Variables Same Lookup Strategy

 Params and variables follow the same lookup strategy.
-So it makes sense to have the located in a similar structure.
+So it makes sense to have them located in a similar structure.
 Example:

     configs/demo/params/development/my-stack.txt
     configs/demo/variables/development/my-stack.txt